kutespaces/argocd/README.md

 - increase replicas to 2
 - check that 2 replicas exist via cli and via kubernetes dashboard

-- don't forget to refresh in the argocd ui
+- don't forget to refresh in the argocd ui o.w. you may need to wait up to 3 minutes for changes to take place.

 ### Check out game 2048
 - checkout game-2048